-UI tests have long been valuable as a tool to automatically verify that all of the components of an application are working together correct.
-They, correctly, have a reputation of being difficult to write, brittle (Will fail sporadically without a change in the code), taking a long time to execute, and difficult to maintain (consistently needing to be updated).
-In this presentation we will learn about a new UI testing tool called Cypress that will make it easier for you to write UI tests are less brittle and run faster than the equivalent Selenium test.
+UI tests have long been valuable as a tool to automatically verify that all of the components of an application are working together correctly.
+They have a (much deserved) reputation of being difficult to write, brittle, taking a long time to execute, full of false negatives, and difficult to maintain.
+In this presentation we will learn about techniques to mitigate many of these problems using a new browser-based UI testing tool called Cypress that will make it easier for you to write UI tests that are more flexible and run faster than the Selenium equivalent.

 As Angular components grow in an App, it's becoming increasingly important to share data between the components in an organized way.
 We will start with simple ways and get more complex.
 Also, we will discuss the best practices around it.